section-engineering-education/engineering-education/content/articles/how-to-make-a-discord-bot-using-python/index.md

 A bot user is someone who listens to and automatically replies to specific events and orders on Discord, as discussed in the preceding parts.

 To see your code in action on Discord, you'll require to build a bot user.
-For that Select "Add Bot" button.
+For that Select the "Add Bot" button.

 ![bot](./img5.png)